 Welcome Bay and Ohauiti planning study map (4mb pdf)

-Falling into the red category means that the property is considered not suitable for urban development, due to the planning constraints like ground conditions and features of the land identified on the property.
+Falling into the red category means that the property is considered not suitable for urban development, due to planning constraints like ground conditions and features of the land.

 Falling into the green or orange categories does not mean that a property will be or can be used for urban development.
 What it means is that based on what we know of the ground conditions and features of the land, urban development would be possible on the property should the landowner wish to look into this.

-However a lot more information and investigation will be required before we can let any developer or landowner consider this as an option.
-This is part of the next stage of the planning study, the infrastructure assessment.
+However, a lot more information and investigation would be required before we could let any developer or landowner consider this as an option.
+This was considered in the next stage of the study, the infrastructure assessment.

-Stage 2 (in progress): infrastructure assessment and retail/commercial assessment
+Stage 2 (complete): infrastructure assessment and retail/commercial assessment

-Having identified the properties which could be suitable for urban development, the next stage of the study is to investigate infrastructure capacity.
-This means looking at how (and at what cost) it would be possible to service the green and orange areas with water, stormwater, and wastewater connections, and provide any required roading upgrades.
+Having identified the properties which could be suitable for urban development, the second stage of the study investigated infrastructure capacity.
+This looked at how (and at what cost) it would be possible to service the green and orange areas with water, stormwater, and wastewater connections, and provide any required roading upgrades.

-This stage will also consider the type of social infrastructure (e.g. schools and community facilities) and commercial infrastructure (e.g. further retail/commercial areas) needed to support potential new residential areas, as well as the current residents.
+This stage also considered the type of social infrastructure (e.g. schools and community facilities) and commercial infrastructure (e.g. further retail/commercial areas) needed to support potential new residential areas, as well as the current residents.

-We will use the outcomes of this stage to assess the viability of proceeding with work to rezone the area for urban development.
+The outcomes of this stage were used to assess the viability of proceeding with work to rezone the area for urban development.